-Translation does not stop at identifying the target language.
+Translation errors could be costly because they don’t simply stop at identifying the target language.
 Translation and culture are very much connected, especially in business translation.
 A simple phrase that can appear easy to translate can become difficult because it may contain cultural subtleties.

 Mistakes in translation create bad associations with a product.
 There are times when one wrong word is used, which often happens when specialized terms are involved and the only translation help that was sought was a general dictionary.
 It becomes more complicated when the language concerned has several regional variations and dialects.